wireshark/wireshark/packaging/portableapps/win32/readme.txt

 NSIS
 ====

-The Portable Apps packaging uses the NullSoft Scriptable Installer System (NSIS) to create a installation package to install onto the USB drive, and a launcher to launch Wireshak from the USB drive.
+The Portable Apps packaging uses the NullSoft Scriptable Installer System (NSIS) to create a installation package to install onto the USB drive, and a launcher to launch Wireshark from the USB drive.

 NSIS is used by the standard Win32 installation mechansim (packaging/nsis) but an additional plug-in is required for the Wireshark Portable launcher.
 This is now automatically downloaded and installed from the wireshark-win32-libs repository.